-Our oceans are being decimated and ancient coral reefs destroyed at an unprecedented level by fishing on an industrial scale.
-Marine ecosystems are collapsing as bottom-trawlers plough through sea beds, with up to 90 per cent of some fish species having been depleted, decimating populations of large-bodied marine animals who depend upon them.
+Our oceans are being decimated and ancient coral reefs destroyed at an unprecedented level.
+This is due to fishing on an industrial scale.
+Marine ecosystems are collapsing as bottom-trawlers plow through sea beds.
+Up to 90 percent of some fish species have already depleted, decimating populations of large-bodied marine animals who depend upon them.

 This domino effect could disrupt ocean ecosystems for millions of years to come.
 The nonsensical belief that fish cannot feel pain still prevails despite abundant scientific evidence showing that fish experience conscious pain in the same way as mammals and birds.
 Pain is an essential element of evolution, teaching creatures which things it is essential to avoid.

 Fish in the U.K.

 Surprisingly for an island nation, fish is not a popular food in the UK.
 The average adult consumes just 54g of oily fish per week.